Larger Quantities, Lower Prices

 Soil Type: Adaptable to different soils but best in slightly wet-mesic soil

 Sun: Partial to full sun

 Northern Privet is a favorite shrub to form hedges.
-It is ideal as topiary for lawns and parks.
+It is ideal as a topiary for lawns and parks.
 The Northern Privet can grow to be around 15 feet high and up to 8 feet wide if left unattended.
-However, given its popular use as hedges, pruning is often desired, and regrowth is denser after each clipping.
+However, given its widespread use as hedges, pruning is often desired, and regrowth is denser after each clipping.
 Northern Privet is a resilient plant but grows best in partial to full sun.
 It will become in fertile, moist, well-drained soils but does poorly in heavy, wet soils.
 Northern Privet is deciduous and will shed its leaves in the fall.